-When do police officers face consequences for alleged brutality?
+When do NYPD officers face consequences for alleged brutality?

-When do police officers face consequences for alleged brutality?
+When do NYPD officers face consequences for alleged brutality?

 New York City Police Commissioner James O’Neill announced on Monday that he fired Officer Daniel Pantaleo for his use of a banned chokehold that contributed to the death of Eric Garner in 2014.
 The decision marks the end of the five-year saga for accountability in the aftermath of Garner’s death, although other officers involved in the fatal arrest have not faced any disciplinary action.